 According to Bill Pieroni, the decision to implement blockchain technology is truly unique, given the depth and breadth of the anticipated opportunities, and it is liable to have a significant impact on a wide range of insurance products and services.

 Smart Contracts Make the World Better

-From this arguments we could conclude that the insurance is very important for the safety of a person and security of a business.
-Bur now insurance industry needs a big change.
-Such problems in insurance industry as fraud, customer interaction, manual claim review, workforce, distribution channel, inefficient data sharing make it not such efficient as it could be.
+From these arguments, we could conclude that insurance is very important for the safety of a person and the security of a business.
+But now the insurance industry needs a big change.
+Problems in the insurance industry such as fraud, customer interaction, manual claim review, workforce, distribution channels, and inefficient data-sharing make less efficient than it could be.

-The way to resolve this situation is using blockchain smart contract in insurance.
-It will help to remove administrative barriers, reduce fraud, improve the quality of data used during underwriting, protect policy documents, reduce paperwork, improve the claims process by developing a system for quick verifying the claims.
-So there is no doubt that using blockchain smart contract in insurance could generally improve efficiency of the insurance industry.
+The way to resolve this situation is to use blockchain smart contracts in insurance.
+It will help to remove administrative barriers, reduce fraud, improve the quality of data used during underwriting, protect policy documents, reduce paperwork, and improve the claims process by developing a system for quick verification of claims.
+There is no doubt that using blockchain smart contracts in insurance could generally improve the efficiency of the insurance industry.

-Experts are convinced that smart contracts have the potential to play a great helpful role in the insurance industry.
-From these facts, one may conclude that blockchain changes the existing market of insurance services, giving it more transparency and autonomy.
+Experts are convinced that smart contracts have the potential to play a helpful role in the insurance industry.
+From these facts, one may conclude that blockchain is changing the existing market of insurance services, giving it more transparency and autonomy.